 - The Committee Coordinator for the Committee will provide advice and assistance to the Selection Panel.

 - Each Selection Panel shall meet to determine selection criteria based on the specific expertise needed by the committee, board, external board or commission and the need to reflect the community as detailed under the entity’s composition, prepare questions to be asked of each candidate during interviews, and review applications based on these criteria to determine which applicants will be interviewed.
-Each Selection Panel shall be required to conduct interviews when considering the appointment of new candidates to a committee or board.
+It is recommended that each Selection Panel shall be required to conduct interviews when considering the appointment of new candidates to a committee or board as well as those who may be applying for re-appointment.
 In the case of members applying for re-appointment, the Selection Panel may choose to waive the interview requirement.

 - The City Clerk’s and Solicitor Department shall forward the Selection Panel recommendations through a public report to the relevant Standing Committee and Council (or Finance and Economic Development Committee if there is no assigned Standing Committee).

 - The City Clerk’s and Solicitor Department shall advise all applicants of the status of their applications.

 - Should the Selection Panel receive insufficient applications to fill the number of vacancies, the Selection Panel may request the Office of the City Clerk extend the application deadline and/or undertake a targeted recruitment process (outreach to specific organizations).